G5/asyncapi-client/README.md

 class DoOnError < Asyncapi::Client::CallbackRunner
   def call
-    # you have access to: job and its fields: callback_params, :body, :headers, :message, :response_code
     Rails.logger.info "Job##{job.id} failed.
 The server's response: #{job.message}"
   end
 end
 ```

-In the callback classes, you have access to the `job` and its fields (directly):
+In the callback service objects, you have access to the `job` and its fields (directly):

 - `callback_params`
 - `body`